ipod825/vim-tabdrop/README.md

 3. Run `:TabdropPushTag` to save the current location in a stack
 4. Run `:TabdropPopTag` to jump back to the last location
 5. Run `:TagTabdrop` to follow tags of word-under-cursor in a new/existing tabpage.
-6. Run `:QfTabdrop` to open target-under-cursor in a quickfix/location list

 For example, if you use [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim) to do code traversal, having the following config in your vimrc you can jump to function definition in a new (or existing) tab by pressing `Ctrl+]` and jump back by pressing `Ctrl-t`.